GPT-4 Vision vs LLaVA

 Architectural Difference

-As of now, the architectural details of GPT-4 remain undisclosed, as OpenAI concentrates on rigorous optimization to ensure safety and mitigate possible biases.
+The architectural details of GPT-4 remain undisclosed, as OpenAI concentrates on rigorous optimization to ensure safety and mitigate possible biases.
 Access to GPT-4 is exclusively provided through the ChatGPT Plus subscription, with plans to offer API access in the near future.

 LLaVA, on the other hand, leverages the capabilities of Vicuna, an open-sourced chatbot trained by fine-tuning LLaMA and a visual model.
 For processing image inputs, LLaVA uses a pre-trained CLIP visual encoder which extracts visual features from the input images and links them to language embeddings of pre-trained LLaMA using an adaptable projection matrix.
 This projection effectively transforms visual elements into language embedding tokens, thereby establishing a connection between textual and visual data.